 Dr. Schaefer is the translator of Daniel Saulnier’s Les Modes Grégoriens and Le Chant Grégorien, both published by Solesmes.
 He is also the author of Catholic Music Through the Ages, published by Hillenbrand, and auther/editor of Missa Cantata: A Notated Sacramentary, Cantáta Evangélia: A Notated Book of Gospels, and numerous articles on various aspects of sacred music.

-Scott Turkington, Organist and Choirmaster of Holy Family Church and Holy Family Academy in Minneapolis, Minnesota, joins the Colloquium faculty again for 2016.
-He will direct the chant Office choir (men and women) for the Colloquium.
-In addition, he will teach two breakouts on Conducting Renaissance Polyphonic Music and participate in a panel discussion about Children’s Voices.
+Scott Turkington, Organist and Choirmaster of Holy Family Church and Holy Family Academy in Minneapolis, Minnesota, joins the Colloquium faculty again for 2017.
+He will direct the Chant Conducting choir for the Colloquium, as well as the Mendelssohn Polyphony choir.
+In addition, he will discuss the Ward method in two breakout sessions, including choral demonstrations by his students.
+He will also participate in a panel discussion about children’s programs.